rdalkire/computercraft-programs/computercraftFarm/src/farmHowTo.md

+# farm.lua 1.0.x
-# farm.lua 0.8.2 for computercraft 1.63
+for computercraft 1.63 and above

 ## Basic Usage

-Place the robot at the field's lower left corner.
+Place the robot at the field's lower left corner, and put a chest behind it.

 Put wheat seeds, carrots and/or potatoes in the turtle's first few